NikhilManjunath/Algorithms/05 - Project - Trojan Map/README.md

 std::vector<std::string> DeliveringTrojan(std::vector<std::string> &location_names,
                                             std::vector<std::vector<std::string>> &dependencies);
 ```
 In this section, we assume that we are using a UAV which means we can fly directly from 1 point to another point.
-Tommy Trojan got a part-time job from TrojanEats, for which he needs to pick up and deliver food from local restaurants to various location near the campus.
-Tommy needs to visit a few different location near the campus with certain order, since there are some constraints.
-For example, he must first get the food from the restaurant before arriving at the delivery point.

-The TrojanEats app will have some instructions about these constraints.
-So, Tommy asks you to help him figure out the feasible route!

-Here we will give you a vector of location names that Tommy needs to visit, and also some dependencies between those locations.
+Topological Sort involves going through a list of locations on the map in a certain order.
+Hence, it is all about finding a feasible route given the list of location names and the dependencies between these locations.

 For example,